brandondeath/atlas-demo/README.md

 A demo repository for the atlas workshop.

 I will be adding more to this repository as we learn about more features.

+## About

+* Author:  Brandon Death
+* Fun Fact: Snakes don't have ears